LokoDenis/cv_project/README.md

 * detectors.cpp and "detectors" dir - includes examples of detectors' and descriptors' work plus matching.
 * clustering.cpp and "clusters" dir - includes examples of clustering on one image.
 * grads.cpp and "gradients" dir - shows the look of gradient vectors on pictures
-* "report" folder contains my work report for the second checkpoint
+* "report" folder contains report on my results.
 * "helpful_vision" folder contains helpful project files, such as building a base, resizing images, cleaning the source from corrupted pictures and etc.
 * "bot" directory contains files related to parsing web-pages, downloading pictures from yandex servers and coordinating the bot's job.